EDDYMENS/coding-terms-build/resources/views/markdown/spaghetti-code.md

 echo "x is an even number";
 ```

 Most developers avoid the use of the `Goto` even if the {{linkToPost('programming language')}} in use supports it.
-However there are still many ways to end up with a spaghetti {{linkToPost('codebase')}}.
+However there are still many ways to end up with a spaghetti {{linkToPost('codebase', 'source code')}}.
 Eg: By not organizing codebase files properly or in some situations mixing up different programming language in a messy way eg: mixing up HTML with PHP.

 ```PHP
 $results = array(1, 2, 3, 4, 5, 6);